Nikhilvedi/Lock_REST_API/README.md

 ## How To Use

-* Follow the guide [here](https://howtonode.org/how-to-install-nodejs) to install Node on your opperating system.
+* Follow the guide [here](https://howtonode.org/how-to-install-nodejs) to install Node on your operating system.
 * Clone the project
 * Navigate to the project in terminal or CMD
 * Run 'npm install --save' - you may need to run this command as root user (sudo on mac)